 The channels refer to the points of sound emission on your soundbar.
-Five channels (left, right, center, left, and right surround) is the industry standard for surround sound .
+Five channels (left, right, center, left and right surround) are the industry standard for surround sound .
 There are other soundbars though that can go as high as 9.2, such as the Nakamichi Shockwafe Ultra.

 Our experts say it’s best to go with speakers that have at least 3 channels, but if you can find a good budget soundbar with 5 or 7, then those are good options to enjoy surround sound.

 The wireless subwoofer is an integral part of the soundbar system when it comes to the bass.
 If you are someone who enjoys heavy and thumping bass, then you need an external subwoofer to provide exactly that.

 Though some highly sought soundbars have subwoofers built-in, they are no match for speakers that have larger and more powerful wireless subs.
 If you need serious bass, we do recommend going for a model with a separate sub.